AlfBerht/AlfBerht/README.md

 ### :jigsaw: About Me :

 <div>
  Hi!
-I’m a 3D World Artist who loves creating worlds with mood, story, and atmosphere.
-(Creating environments, level design, and worldbuilding systems in Unreal Engine).<br /><br />
+I’m a 3D World Artist who loves creating immersive environments with mood, story, and atmosphere — specializing in environment creation, level design, and worldbuilding systems using Unreal Engine.<br /><br />
  Thanks to my background in architecture and graphic design, I combine structure and creativity in my work.
 I enjoy building realistic scenes that feel alive — with thoughtful lighting, materials, and small details that help tell a story.<br />
  I work with tools like Unreal Engine, Maya, ZBrush, Substance, and others to model, texture, animate, and polish game-ready environments.
 I especially enjoy scenes that make you feel something.<br />
  Outside of work, I get inspired by books, traditional art, and story-driven games like The Witcher, Life is Strange, and Final Fantasy.
 These kinds of stories help shape how I approach my own creative projects.<br /><br />